silx-kit/silx-training/silx/introduction/index.rst

 Goals of the project
 ====================

-- Scientific toolkit for all synchrotron radiation facilities
+- Scientific toolkit for synchrotron radiation facilities

 - Collaborative long term maintenance